 For the second time this year, the Natural Sciences & Engineering Research Council of Canada (NSERC) Alliance programme has awarded funding to support the development of diagnostic technology for General Fusion’s Lawson Machine 26 (LM26) fusion demonstration.

-General Fusion in August 2023 announced plans to build a new Magnetised Target Fusion (MTF) machine at the company’s Richmond headquarters – LM26 – is designed to achieve fusion conditions of over 100m degrees Celsius by 2025, and to progress toward scientific breakeven by 2026.
+General Fusion in August 2023 announced plans to build a new Magnetised Target Fusion (MTF) machine at the company’s Richmond headquarters – LM26 – designed to achieve fusion conditions of over 100m degrees Celsius by 2025, and to progress toward scientific breakeven by 2026.

 LM26 will integrate General Fusion’s existing operational plasma injector (PI3) with a new lithium liner compression system.
 PI3 is the culmination of 24 predecessor prototypes and over 200,000 plasma experiments.
 The plasma injector has already achieved the temperature and energy confinement times required by LM26.
 It is one of the world’s largest and most powerful operational plasma injectors, having already demonstrated plasma temperatures of 5m degrees Celsius, along with 10 millisecond self-sustaining energy confinement time.